EmbedJournal/embedjournal/_posts/2015-10-05-kernel-compilation-beaglebone-black.md

 tags: [ "beagle bone", "Embedded Linux" ]
 ---

-It's been a whileA since I myA first article and though I need to come up with something a little more advanced this time.A Something which will be perfect for the die hard Linux users and those who await to get hands dirty with some kernel grease.
+It's been a while since I wrote my first article and though I need to come up with something a little more advanced this time, something which will be perfect for the die-hard Linux users and those who await to get their hands dirty with some kernel grease.

-For the sake of this discussion,A it is assumed that youA have some working knowledge of theA Linux operating systems (at least as a user).
-Needless to say you should have a working boneA to follow this tutorial.
+For the sake of this discussion,it is assumed that you have some working knowledge of the Linux operating systems (at least as a user).
+Needless to say you should have a working bone to follow this tutorial.

 **BeagleBone Black**

 BeagleBone Black aka BBB, is a popular Single Board Computer (SBC).
-We already have a <a href="http://embedjournal.com/beaglebone-a-quick-review/" target="_blank">tech review ofA BeagleBone White</a> you might want to check that out as well.
+We already have a <a href="http://embedjournal.com/beaglebone-a-quick-review/" target="_blank">tech review ofA BeagleBone White</a>.
+You might want to check that out as well.

 So the BBB is nothing but the successor of BeagleBone White.
 If you don't have it, just order one to dive into the world of Embedded Linux.
-I'm sure that BBB will occupy a special place in your electronics hardwareA inventory :-).
+I'm sure that BBB will occupy a special place in your electronics hardware inventory :-).

 **Why custom kernel deploying?**

 Well, I know that this question will be itching your mind.
 Instead of using the pre-built image, why should we use this method of building our own image and RFS?
 The answer for this question is, you have to do this in order to get some fun out of BeagleBone.
-Electronics is a fun when you start doing things of your own and also you will learn lot of things while doing.
+Electronics is fun when you start doing things of your own and also you will learn a lot of things while doing this.

 For starters, I would strongly recommend to use the pre-built image for working with BeagleBone.
 But, as I already stated, this post is for the intermediate level users of BBB.
 This will be cool when you do this and I'm sure this will guide you into the real world of Embedded Linux.